SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/add-template.md

 ---
 uid: help-en-add-template
 title: Add a template
-description: Add a template
+description: In this how-to guide, you’ll learn how to add a new document template to SuperOffice CRM.
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 02.23.2023
-keywords: Settings and maintenance so.topic: help
+keywords: document, template
+so.topic: howto
+so.user: admin
 language: en
 ---